 USED VEHICLES FOR SURVEILLANCE- If I had to guess, I believe most investigators are driving around with used vehicles.
 Used vehicles in most cases are paid off quickly when purchased which gives the owner some peace of mind knowing there isn’t a car payment.
 Downsides of course are potential problems with the vehicle that are unexpected.
 Used cars have more of a chance of having paint smudges or small dents on the body that are identifiable.
 Also avoid purchasing a vehicle that resembles a police cruiser.

 If you decide on a used vehicle make sure to check consumer reports on the vehicle.
 Checking reviews on vehicles in new condition can give you some ideas as what is expected in the future with an older used vehicle.

-Some websites that may interest you are CARFAX Lemon Check located at http://www.lemoncheck.com/.
+A website that may interest you is CARFAX Lemon Check .
 A VIN number is required to conduct the search on the vehicle.

 Consumer Reports has a article on how to spot a lemon which can be located at Consumer Reports.
 The article covers quite a bit of information on purchasing a used vehicle and what to look for.

-TINTING TIP: A reference I found for tinting laws in each state was at at TintCenter.com or http://www.tintcenter.com/laws/.
+TINTING TIP: A reference I found for tinting laws in each state was at TintCenter.com.